 You can upload data to your Personal Space on Altium 365 in various ways.
-Here, the controls for access a dialog with which to choose the data item to upload.
-Hover over the image to see an example of drag and drop in action.
+Here, the controls for accessing a dialog with which to choose the data item to upload.
+Hover over the image to see an example of the drag-and-drop approach.

 Embedding Uploaded Data on a Website

 Designs and design data that you have uploaded to your Altium Personal Space can be embedded into a website for interactive viewing by anyone.
-The embedded Altium Viewer essentially offers the same functionality as the Altium 365 Standalone Viewer, including the ability to view all design files, place Comments (for registered AltiumLive users), and optionally, to download the design data.
+The embedded Altium Viewer essentially offers similar functionality to the Altium 365 Standalone Viewer, including the ability to view all design files.
+However, a viewer embedded from your Personal Space will remain active (for as long as the design files exist in your Personal Space), and also allows registered AltiumLive users to download generated design data.

 Select an upload's Embed option in the Embed design window to access HTML code to place in your website.